A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Secure multi-party computation} MPC aims to jointly compute functions with inputs from several parties while guaranteeing the privacy of these inputs.
-MPC ensures privacy and security in FA by allowing multiple parties to collaborate on tasks without compromising the confidentiality of individual data sets of each party.
-MPC focuses less on the requirement for a large volume of data to maintain privacy and accuracy when compared to DP.
-Nevertheless, it imposes a heavier burden in terms of computational and communication costs.
+Secure multi-party computation (MPC) aims to jointly compute functions with inputs from several parties while guaranteeing the privacy of these inputs \cite{ben2008fairplaymp}. \blue{MPC allows the computation with input held by multiple parties, where the result of the computation result can be derived while the input data are held private.
+MPC ensures privacy and security in FA by allowing multiple parties to collaborate on tasks without compromising the confidentiality of individual data sets of each party, utilizing the technologies of oblivious transfer and secret sharing.} MPC focuses less on the requirement for a large volume of data to maintain privacy and accuracy when compared to DP.
+Nevertheless, it imposes a heavier burden in terms of computational and communication costs \cite{asharov2012multiparty,wang2017global}.
 While it can excel in preserving privacy and ensuring precise results with any data size, the trade-off lies in the heightened demand for computational resources and communication overhead among participated parties, rendering it a more resource-intensive approach.
-Some cryptographic techniques, like homomorphic encryption, garbled circuits, or secret sharing, are usually utilized to enable secure computation among parties.
+Some cryptographic techniques, like HE, garbled circuits, or secret sharing, are usually utilized to enable secure computation among parties.
 The choice of technique depends on the specific requirements and constraints of various FA tasks.
 In the computation phase, only intermediate results are shared instead of users’ raw data, which are also usually encrypted to guarantee the throughout the whole process.